GlowingShadow/42_Projects/README.md

 # 42 Projects

-A collection of projects completed at [42 School](https://42.fr), started in 2014.
+A collection of projects completed at [42 School](https://42.fr), where I studied in 2014.

 ---